International Relations MA

 40

-The goal of this programme is to offer students in-depth knowledge on the topics of globalization, international institutions, security, development studies, and human rights.
+The aim of the program is to offer students in-depth knowledge on the topics of globalization, international institutions, security, development studies and human rights.
 It enables our graduate students to understand and analyze complex political and social problems that go beyond state borders and cultural boundaries.

 This programme is recommended to applicants who are interested in politics, social problems and interactions between different nations and cultures.
 While preference is given to students with prior knowledge in political science or international relations, students with a different background will complete foundational courses in our BA programme in the first semester in order to acquire the necessary knowledge.